 When you’re homeschooling multiple grades, you can combine some of your studies across the ages/grades and other studies will be individual.

+This will affect how many hours do you homeschool.
 Some days it take longer to homeschool.
 On other days, homeschooling will go really fast.

-Also, remember that homeschooling preschool and kindergarten will take a lot less time (and be more about free play and motor skills) then maybe a third grader who needs more direction with a specific curriculum.
+Also, remember that homeschooling preschool and kindergarten will take a lot less time (and be more about free play and motor skills) than maybe a third grader who needs more direction with a specific curriculum.

 As your child gets older, chances are they’ll need less help and they will become more autonomous in their studies and only need assistance here and there.